 Other than that, there is a food court along with other food kiosks around the terminal including a Starbucks.
 Souvenir shops are also abundantly placed around the gates for you to pick up last minute memorabilia, a magazine, or gifts for your family and friends back home.

 There are electronic charging stations throughout the terminals.
 There are outlets that are scattered throughout the gates that you can use if you are fortunate enough to get to them before anyone else.

 We hope that you found this information useful and beneficial towards your trip to Honolulu, Hawaii.
 Hopefully, you can plan ahead and make your arrival and departure a seamless one.

-If you would like to reserve an airport transfer with us, you may call us anytime.
-Or, you can book a reservation right away online through our secure payment portal.
+If you would like to reserve an airport transfer with us, you may simply do so here online.
+Or, you may call 808-926-4444 to reserve a limo over the phone.

 Also, feel free to browse our website for other services that we provide including Oahu island tours and much more.

 Mahalo and have an enjoyable trip to Hawaii!